-Most of the natural features that exist are of a moderate ranking with only minor inclusions of low ranking values at risk and all are associated with water features.
+The only natural features that exist are of a low to moderate ranking and are associated with water features.
 The prescriptions provided for the community should not have any impact on the natural features at risk as stated.
 If other natural features are discovered by the contractor or operator, then operations should cease and these features reviewed by a forestry professional.